GeoMaciolek/double-ended-espresso-tamper/README.md

-# double-ended-espresso-tamper
+# Double-ended Espresso Tamper

-A 3D-printable dual tamper,with adjustable sizes for both ends!
+A 3D-printable dual tamper, with adjustable sizes for both ends!

 ## Overview